idea-fasoc/datasheet-scrubber/README.md

 1. Ensure you have ssh keys setup for github.
 Instructions for generating and adding ssh keys can be found [here](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

-1. Clone the FASoC repository
+1. Clone the Datasheet Scrubber repository
     ```bash
     git clone git@github.com:idea-fasoc/datasheet-scrubber.git
     ```